abpframework/abp/docs/en/CLI.md

 Adds a [multi-package application module](Modules/Index) to a solution by finding all packages of the module, finding related projects in the solution and adding each package to the corresponding project in the solution.

-It can also create a fresh new module for your solution and add it to your solution.
+It can also create a new module for your solution and add it to your solution.
 See `--new-template` option.

 > A business module generally consists of several packages (because of layering, different database provider options or other reasons).
 Using `add-module` command dramatically simplifies adding a module to a solution.
 However, each module may require some additional configurations which is generally indicated in the documentation of the related module.